HL7/fhir-saner/input/pagecontent/measure_aggregation.md

 implementers will need to select the appropriate identifier systems.

 #### [ISO 3166](https://www.iso.org/iso-3166-country-codes.html) The International Standard for country codes and codes for their subdivisions

-urn:iso:std:iso:3166:-2

 The purpose of ISO 3166 is to define internationally recognized codes of letters and/or numbers that we can use when we refer to countries and their subdivisions.
+Its use is described in [Using ISO 3166 Country Codes with FHIR](https://hl7.org/fhir/iso3166.html) in the FHIR specification.

 ISO 3166-1 provides codes for countries.
 When this code system is used for Location.identifier, the value of Location.identifier.system must be set to urn:iso:std:iso:3166.

 ISO 3166-2 provides codes for subdivisions of countries (i.e., states, provinces, territories or similar regions).
 When this code system is used for
-Location.identifier, the value of Location.identifier.system must be set to urn:iso:std:iso:3166.
+Location.identifier, the value of Location.identifier.system must be set to urn:iso:std:iso:3166:-2.

 ##### ISO 3166-1 Value Sets
 ISO 3166-1 provides three different codes for a country, a two letter code, a three letter code, and a numeric code.
 The two letter code for the US is 'US', the